Aider-AI/aider/website/docs/aider_conf.md

 ## Specify the OpenAI organization ID
 #openai-organization-id:

+## Specify a file with context window and costs for unknown models
+#model-metadata-file:

 ## Specify what edit format the LLM should use (default depends on model)
 #edit-format: